Police unable to find Enmarket armed robbery suspect after multiple agency search

-Multiple police agencies were unable to find the suspect of the Enmarket armed robbery after a large search in the area of Trolley Line and Vaucluse roads on Thursday afternoon in Aiken.
+Multiple police agencies were unable to find the suspect wanted in connection to the armed robbery of an Enmarket after a large search in the area of Trolley Line and Vaucluse roads on Thursday afternoon in Aiken.

 After a nearly three-hour search, law enforcement presence in the area returned to normal and the suspect remains at large, according to an Aiken Department of Public Safety post.